osm2pgsql-dev/osm2pgsql/docs/osm2pgsql.md

 \--output-pgsql-schema=SCHEMA
 :   Use PostgreSQL schema SCHEMA for all tables, indexes, and functions in
-    the pgsql and multi outputs (default is no schema, i.e. the `public` schema is used).
+    the pgsql output (default is no schema, i.e. the `public` schema is used).

 # EXPIRE OPTIONS